 I would have rather walked naked through rush hour traffic than admit I needed help.

 I was entrenched in believing that everyone else was to blame for my condition.
 It seriously didn’t occur to me that I might be making myself sick.
+It was far more fun bitching about my problems than taking responsibility for any change required; or so I thought!

 In all seriousness, if you have feelings of hopelessness, you are not alone.
 Women are twice as likely to suffer depression and anxiety disorders than men.
 The supersized stigma surrounding mental health issues silence us and we hide from the truth.
 I began journaling as a healing method during my depression then I started to post on social media.
-Eight years later my “healing method” has evolved into a desire to create a community where it is safe to be real.
+Nine years later my “healing method” has evolved into a desire to create a community where it is safe to be real.
 A place where women support women.

 Most people are familiar with what we call the inner-critic; the voices in our head which are driven by fear and anxiety.
 I have at least 14 of these bitches – and I’ll tell you more about them later.
 My Girlfriend Voice is your positive voice; supportive and intuitive voice.
 She doesn’t shame, humiliate, criticize or threaten you.
 She is your gal-pal-bestie-got-your-back-kind-of support system sister.
 She’s been with you since Day 1 and no one knows you better!